Β-Methylamino-L-alanine: Sources and detection

-High concentrations of BMAA are present in shark fins.
+High concentrations (144 to 1836 ng/mg of flesh) of BMAA are present in shark fins.
 Because BMAA is a neurotoxin, consumption of shark fin soup and cartilage pills therefore may pose a health risk.
 The toxin can be detected via several laboratory methods, including liquid chromatography, high-performance liquid chromatography, mass spectrometry, amino acid analyzer, capillary electrophoresis, and NMR spectroscopy.

 Neurotoxicity

 BMAA can cross the blood–brain barrier in rats.
 It takes longer to get into the brain than into other organs, but once there, it is trapped in proteins, forming a reservoir for slow release over time.

 Mechanisms

 Although the mechanisms by which BMAA causes motor neuron dysfunction and death are not entirely understood, current research suggests that there are multiple mechanisms of action.
 Acutely, BMAA can act as an excitotoxin on glutamate receptors, such as NMDA, calcium-dependent AMPA, and kainate receptors.
 The activation of the metabotropic glutamate receptor 5 is believed to induce oxidative stress in the neuron by depletion of glutathione.

 BMAA can be misincorporated into nascent proteins in place of L-serine, possibly causing protein misfolding and aggregation, both hallmarks of tangle diseases, including Alzheimer's disease, Parkinson's disease, amyotrophic lateral sclerosis (ALS), progressive supranuclear palsy (PSP), and Lewy body disease.
 In vitro research has shown that protein association of BMAA may be inhibited in the presence of excess L-serine.